asyncapi/generator/apps/generator/docs/file-templates.md

 - id
 ```

-> You can see an example of a file template that uses the Nunjucks render engine [here](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks/template/schemas)
+> You can see an example of a file template that uses the Nunjucks render engine [here](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks/template/schemas).

-## Generating files with nun-jucks render engine
+## Generating files with the React render engine

-The above way of rendering **file templates** only works for the Nunjucks render engines.
+The above method of rendering **file templates** only works for the Nunjucks render engine.
 To use the React render engine, you need to follow a different approach.
 The React render engine allows for a more generic way to render multiple files by returning an array of `File` components in the rendering component.
+This can be particularly useful for complex templates or when you need to generate a large number of files with varying content.

 ### Example

-The following is a simple hardcoded way to render multiple files using the React render engine:
+The following is a simple hardcoded example of how to render multiple files using the React render engine:

 ```tsx
 export default function({ asyncapi }) {